dekuNukem/duckyPad/troubleshooting.md

 Due to the security restrictions of macOS, to use USB configuration and autoswitcher, you need to:

-* Enable "Input Monitoring" permission
+* Enable "Input Monitoring" permission (for loading from USB)

 * Enable "Screen Recording" permission (for reading window titles)

 * Run the app as root

-Here's how:

 ### Enable permission